 Thermally driven winds are common in areas of significantly complex terrain.
 These winds occur as a result of pressure and temperature differences caused by varied surface-air energy exchange at similar altitudes along a valley's axis, sidewalls, and/or slopes.
 Thermal flows operate most effectively when synoptic winds are light and when thermal differences are exacerbated by clear skies and low humidity (Whiteman 2000).
 Ridge-and-valley terrain may be responsible for enhancing or inhibiting such air flow, depending on the ambient weather conditions.
 Eckman (1998) suggested that the presence of daytime upvalley winds and night time down-valley (drainage) flows between the ridge-and-valley terrain of the Oak Ridge area tended to reverse at about 9:00 to 11:00 a.m. and at about 5:00 to 7:00 p.m. local time, respectively.
-The terrain-following nature of drainage winds suggests that they would be more directly impacted by the presence of the ridge-and-valley than daytime flows, which tend to be accompanied by significant vertical motions.
+The terrain-following nature of drainage winds suggests that they would be more directly impacted by the presence of the ridge-and-valley than daytime flows, which tend to be accompanied by significant upward displacement.

-Figures C.1 thru C.17 display wind roses for each of the eight Oak Ridge Reservation meteorological towers during 2007 (Towers MT1, MT2, MT3, MT4, MT6, MT7, MT9, and MT10).
+Figures C.1 thru C.17 display wind roses for each of the eight Oak Ridge Reservation meteorological towers during 2008 (Towers MT1, MT2, MT3, MT4, MT6, MT7, MT9, and MT10).
 The wind roses represent typical trends and should be used with caution.

 A wind rose depicts the typical distribution of wind speed and direction for a given location.
 The winds are represented in terms of the direction from which they originate.
 The rays emanating from the center correspond to points of the compass.
-The length of each ray is related to the frequency that winds blow from that direction.
-The concentric circles represent increasing frequencies from the center outward, given in percent.
-Precipitation wind roses display similar information except that only hours during which precipitation fell were used.
-Precipitation events are defined at light (< 0.10 in./h), moderate (0.10-0.30 in./h), and heavy (> 0.30 in./h).
+The length of each ray is related to the frequency that winds

 Fig. C.1.
-Wind rose for ETTP Meteorological Tower 1 for data taken at 10 m above ground level, 2007.
+Wind rose for ETTP Meteorological Tower 1 for data taken at 10 m above ground level, 2008.